Baukebrenninkmeijer/practical-data-science/practical_data_science.md

 - Model agnostig way to determine importance of features for trained model.
 - Can be applied on unseen data.
-- Calculates impract of variable based on how much the model performance decreases
+- Calculates impact of variable based on how much the model performance decreases

 ---

 ## Algo

-1. Calculate baseline score (`.score`)
+1. Calculate baseline score (`.score` or custom metric)
 2. Shuffles a feature and recomputes score
 3. ⬇performance == ⬆ importance